-Fair use is a concept embedded in U.S. law that recognizes that certain uses of copyright-protected works do not require permission from the copyright holder.
-(See Title 17, chapter 1, section 107 [PDF])
+Fair use is a concept embedded in U.S. law that recognizes that certain uses of copyright-protected works do not require permission from the copyright holder according to Title 17, chapter 1, section 107 [PDF] (opens in a new window).

 The following four factors are used to determine if a use is fair: